- I Want To…

 Now we know the symptoms of both Progesterone Deficiency and Estrogen Dominance, but how is one or the other actually diagnosed?
 Thankfully, you have a few options!

-My favorite method to test hormones is through dried urine testing.
-I use DUTCH testing with my clients – Dried Urine Test for Comprehensive Hormones.
+My favorite method to test hormones is through saliva.
+This is the comprehensive female hormone panel I recommend for all women.
 This is the most comprehensive, accurate way of testing sex steroid and adrenal hormones in my opinion.
 The test is done at home, during your luteal phase.

 Other at-home ways of learning about your hormones include charting your menstrual cycle to determine the length of your luteal phase (a short luteal phase can indicate low progesterone levels) and tracking your basal body temperature (consistently low BBT may indicate low progesterone production).